+TOWER LIMITED

-TOWER LIMITED CORPORATE GOVERNANCE STATEMENT
+CORPORATE GOVERNANCE STATEMENT

-The Tower Limited (Tower) Board is committed to achieving the highest standards of corporate governance, ethical behaviour and accountability and has implemented corporate governance practices that are consistent with best practice.
+The Tower Limited (Tower) Board is committed to achieving the highest standards of corporate governance, ethical behaviour and accountability.
 Tower believes that good corporate governance is important, as it protects the interests of all stakeholders and creates and enhances value over the short and long term.
 Tower regularly reviews its corporate governance systems.

-This Corporate Governance Statement (Statement) supplements the Annual Report dated 16 December 2022 and discloses the extent to which Tower has followed the recommendations of the NZX Corporate Governance Code (NZX Code) during the year ending 30 September 2022 (FY22).
-This statement was approved by the Board on 16 December 2022.
+This Corporate Governance Statement (Statement) supplements the Annual Report dated 23 November 2023 and discloses the extent to which Tower has followed the recommendations of the NZX Corporate Governance Code dated 17 June 2022 (NZX Code) during the year ending 30 September 2023 (FY23).
+This statement was approved by the Board on 22 November 2023.